cozie-app/cozie-apple-website/docs/7_backend/01_introduction.md

 There are a few key differences on the surface.
 Being aware of these conventions makes it much easier to understand this documentation.
 What is called a `table` in MySQL is a `measurement` in InfluxDB.
-There are two different kindes of `column` types in InfluxDB.
+There are two different kinds of `column` types in InfluxDB.
 They are called `tags` and `fields`.
 The `column name` is either a `field key` or `tag key`.
 The value in a column is either a `tag value` or `key value`.
 In an SQL query, you can only `GROUP BY` `time` interval and tag `values`.
 InfluxDB identifies unique data points by their measurement, tag set, and timestamp (See [here](https://docs.influxdata.com/influxdb/v2/write-data/best-practices/duplicate-points/) for more information.).
-If you insert data with the same `measurment`, `timestamp`, and `tag` values that already exist in the database, then the row is overwritten without warning.
+If you insert data with the same `measurement`, `timestamp`, and `tag` values that already exist in the database, then the row is overwritten without warning.

-See Influx' documetnation for the [InfluxDB Key concepts](https://docs.influxdata.com/influxdb/v1/concepts/key_concepts/).
+See Influx' documentation for the [InfluxDB Key concepts](https://docs.influxdata.com/influxdb/v1/concepts/key_concepts/).

 ## Costs
-We have experience with approxiamtely 50-100 participants enrolled in an exerpiement using the Cozie app.
+We have experience with approximately 50-100 participants enrolled in an experiment using the Cozie app.